-Copper pans are the creme de la creme of the cookware world.
-They conjure up an image of Parisian chefs lovingly seasoning a sauce or of a warm and cozy cottage kitchen.
+And that would be a shame as copper pans are the creme de la creme of the cookware world.
+You bought them because they look fantastic and probably conjure up an image of Parisian chefs lovingly seasoning a sauce in a warm and cozy cottage kitchen.

-We’re going to start with a quick look at how copper pans are made and how they function, before tackling the question head on.
+First let's quick look at how copper pans are made and how they function, before tackling the question head on...

 Properties of Copper